rmosolgo/graphql-ruby/guides/errors/type_errors.md

 index: 3
 ---

 The GraphQL specification _requires_ certain assumptions to hold true when executing a query.
-These assumptions are called _invariants_.
+However, it's possible that some code would violate that assumption, resulting in a type error.

-Here are two invariant violations that you can customize in GraphQL-Ruby:
+Here are two type errors that you can customize in GraphQL-Ruby:

 - A field with `null: false` returned `nil`
 - A field returned a value as a union or interface, but that value couldn't be resolved to a member of that union or interface.